-Students may participate in the Partners-at-Learning Program (PAL) by taking courses which train and place them in local elementary schools as tutors and mentors.
+Students may participate in the Partners-at-Learning Program (PAL) by taking courses which train and place them as tutors and mentors in local elementary and high schools as well as at the on-campus Preuss School.
 Participation in the PAL program can be counted toward satisfying the Public Service option at Thurgood Marshall College.
-This campuswide program is open to all students meeting the established criteria of 3.0 or better and junior standing.
-(See TEP 130 in the department listing).
+This campuswide program is open to all students in good standing and at the junior level.
+(See TEP in the department listing-specifically TEP 130, 134, 136, 138, and 139).